withaarzoo/100-Days-of-Code/README.md

 - **Animated Loader**
 - **Short Description:** This project showcases a 3D animated loader built with HTML and CSS.
 The animation features a series of boxes that rotate and move to create an engaging visual effect.
 This README provides a comprehensive explanation of the project's structure and implementation.
 - **Jump into the project 👉** [click here](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2050%20%5D%20-%20Animated%20Loader)

+### Day 51

+- **Animated Loader**
+- **Short Description:** This project showcases a simple yet elegant loading animation using HTML and CSS.
+The loader consists of a series of circles that animate in a visually appealing sequence, providing a smooth loading experience for users.
+- **Jump into the project 👉** [click here](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2051%20%5D%20-%20Animated%20Loader)

 ## Contact Me